juliencol/unify/README.md

 The following lines were written for future contributors to be able to pick up the project but any interested developer is welcome to read.
 If you are a recruiter lost on github, you should definitely hire me, or anyone else on the team.

 # Description
-Unify is an open source progressive web application to manage school events at ISEP.
-Among a lot of amazing features, it allows every student club to create and update events and every student to register to events.
+Unify is an open source progressive web application to manage students events at ISEP.
+Among a lot of amazing features, it allows student clubs to create events and students to register to those events.

 # Stack
 <table>